umbraco/UmbracoDocs/Implementation/Composing/index.md

 ## Types of Composers
 Composers are responsible for drawing together the different components an Umbraco application is composed of.
-They implement the following Composer interfaces which controls the order in which they are run:<br/>
+They implement the following Composer interfaces which group together the composers and control the order in which they are run:<br/>
 `IRuntimeComposer`<br/>
 There should only ever been one IRuntimeComposer in an application and it belongs to Umbraco, this Composer runs first before all other composers, do not mess with the IRuntimeComposer.